CompOmics/compomics.github.io/pladipus/_posts/2015-09-18-troubleshooting.md

 * Is a firewall blocking traffic?
 * Do all machines in the network pool have internet access and can they reach the controller?
 * Does the user running pladipus have adequate user privileges, for example to create a new file?
+* Not receiving run completion notifications?
+Did you provide a valid e-mail address?
 ----

 ## ActiveMQ issues